Missed Temporal Anti-Aliasing for transparent textures (water, fog)

 In my case I’m using DLSS Quality, and TAA & CAS are somehow still sharper (just in this game).
 DLAA and DLSS Quality seem to not pick up all the finer details in this game and you can quickly check this by switching between those and TAA & CAS while paying close attention to textures on your screen.

 Sharpness also doesn’t factor into this, I’ve tried these differences on 3 sharpness levels: 0, 100 and 200%.
 TAA setting always looks cleaner than DLSS 4 in current build.
-The issue stands, there are a bunch of assets either being rendered in a separate layer (avoiding anti-aliasing tech) or just using some different rendering solution altogether.
+The issue stands, there are a bunch of assets either being rendered in a separate layer (avoiding anti-aliasing) or just using some different rendering solution altogether.
 Maybe an issue with their alphas, who knows.

 It needs fixing by the devs themselves.